MarkusM-SH/Imaris_2_Tiff-Converter/README.md

 - **Select output folder**
 - Click **Run**

-## Important
+[!CAUTION]
-!Make sure the image conversion has worked correctly.
+Make sure the image conversion has worked correctly.
+[!NOTE]
-!Large files may not work depending on available RAM.
+Large files may not work depending on available RAM.

 # Code
 For documentation purposes I have added the Python file and a Jupyter notebook.